Dtownsend117/Language-Translator/README.md

 # Language-Translator
-A python module that can be used to translate a variety of languages There are a few things needed to be done before you can use this module:
+A Python module that can be used to translate a variety of languages There are a few things that need to be done before you can use this module:
--Create the fcntl python file and place it in the directory (refere to the fcntl.txt file) -Install the googletrans, translate, and langdetect pip package
+-Create the fcntl python file and place it in the directory (refer to the fcntl.txt file) -Install the following PIP packages: googletrans, translate, langdetect, asyncio, speech_recognition, pyttsx3, re

+IMPORTANT!!
+There is currently an issue where if you say a phrase that contains more than one iteration of "to" the translator will make an error because it hears that as you are trying to translate to a non-existent language
+Example: You say " Translate welcome TO my house to Spanish", instead of translating to Spanish, it will try to translate it to "my house to Spanish.
-This module will not only translate languages, but give you the option to view the supported languages

-So far these are the supported languages (106): (along with the language code)
+This module will not only translate languages but also give you the option to view the supported languages So far these are the supported languages (106): (along with the language code)
-# af: afrikaans
+# af: Afrikaans
-# sq: albanian
+# sq: Albanian
-# am: amharic
+# am: Amharic
-# ar: arabic
+# ar: Arabic
-# hy: armenian
+# hy: Armenian
-# az: azerbaijani
+# az: Azerbaijani
 # eu: basque
-# be: belarusian
+# be: Belarusian
-# bn: bengali
+# bn: Bengali
-# bs: bosnian
+# bs: Bosnian
-# bg: bulgarian
+# bg: Bulgarian
-# ca: catalan
+# ca: Catalan
-# ceb: cebuano
+# ceb: Cebuano
-# ny: chichewa
+# ny: Chichewa
-# zh-cn: chinese (simplified)
+# zh-cn: Chinese (simplified)
-# zh-tw: chinese (traditional)
+# zh-tw: Chinese (Traditional)
-# co: corsican
+# co: Corsican
-# hr: croatian
+# hr: Croatian
-# cs: czech
+# cs: Czech
 # da: danish
 # nl: dutch
-# en: english
+# en: English
-# eo: esperanto
+# eo: Esperanto
-# et: estonian
+# et: Estonian
-# tl: filipino
+# tl: Filipino
-# fi: finnish
+# fi: Finnish
 # fr: french
-# fy: frisian
+# fy: Frisian
-# gl: galician
+# gl: Galician
-# ka: georgian
+# ka: Georgian
 # de: german
 # el: greek
-# gu: gujarati
+# gu: Gujarati
-# ht: haitian creole
+# ht: Haitian Creole
-# ha: hausa
+# ha: Hausa
-# haw: hawaiian
+# haw: Hawaiian
 # iw: hebrew
 # he: hebrew
 # hi: hindi